 Today’s post will be somewhat different than the usual ones.
-I won’t talk about design with numerous photos to make my point…instead, I’ll share with you some of my thoughts, concerns, a few quotes I love and a bit about how I ended up blogging and what I wish to achieve.
+I won’t talk about design with numerous photos to make my point…Instead, I’ll share with you some of my thoughts, concerns, a few quotes I love and a bit about how I ended up being a mom and blogger and what I wish to achieve.
 Let me start off with a brief personal intro (this may also be a good time to read about me, the blog and who’s Te Esse if you haven’t already done so)!

-I’m a mom of two lovely children – a son who’s nearly six and a 14 month old daughter.
-I began blogging about two years ago while still working as an engineer and designer.
+I’m a mom of two lovely children – a son who’s nine and a 4 year old daughter.
+I began blogging about five years ago while still working as an engineer and designer.
 I blogged with lots of reservations, very humbly and shyly… My family was my first priority and my work was next.

 I was still setting up my blog, testing the waters sort of speak when I stayed pregnant.
 Unfortunately, I had unexpected pregnancy complications that required me to stay in bed for almost my entire pregnancy and therefore, my blog came to a standstill.
 I had already two miscarriages (one of them literally just before my daughter) and the possibility of a third one seemed to me horrifying.